Ramy-Nour/Uptown-FS/README.md

 7) Recent Fixes and Changes
 Timestamp convention: prefix new bullets with [YYYY-MM-DD HH:MM] (UTC) to track when changes were applied.
+- [2025-10-19 05:15] DB backup/restore convenience commands:
+  - package.json: Added npm scripts `db:backup` and `db:restore` to run the volume backup and restore scripts without typing full paths.
+  - scripts/db_volume_restore.sh: If filename arg is omitted or incorrect, the script now lists available backups from backups/*.tar.gz and shows usage examples.
+  - README: Updated “Database Backup and Restore” with npm convenience commands and note about auto-listing backups on restore.
 - [2025-10-19 05:00] DB volume backup/restore scripts:
   - Added scripts/db_volume_backup.sh to archive the db_data Docker volume to backups/db_data-YYYYMMDD-HHMMSS.tar.gz (UTC timestamp).
   - Added scripts/db_volume_restore.sh to restore the db_data volume from a tar.gz archive.
 Documented usage and cautions (stop db before, version compatibility).